 The Board of Directors convenes for the conduct of business, adjourn and otherwise regulates its meetings as it thinks fit.
 In accordance with Article no. 31-1 of the Company's Articles of Association, the Board shall meet at least six (6) times during the Company's fiscal year, and three-month period may not lapse without a meeting of Board.
 Board meeting shall not be valid unless attended by the majority of Directors thereof, provided that the Chairman or the Vice Chairman is amongst them.
-In accordance with the amended Articles of Association, the Board meet for the required number of times during 2021.
+In accordance with the amended Articles of Association, the Board met the minimum required number of meetings (6 meetings) during 2022.